miguelperezcolom/inventory-manager/README.md

 ## Leftovers

-As said, this has been timeboxed, and some leftovers are pending.
+As said, this has been time boxed, and some leftovers are pending.
 As far as I remember, they are:

 - some tests.
 Even though I have included some, there are some tests left
 - this solution is not designed to allow concurrency